This module also looks at the extent to which those interests are enforceable against third parties.

 - Describe and illustrate how property law adapts to social and economic conditions

-- Identify and discuss the moral and ethical questions arising in this area of law
+- Identify the moral and ethical questions arising in this area of law

 - Critique standard legal materials and arguments relating to land law, with particular reference to topics of contemporary social and economic significance

 - Use appropriate legal terminology specific to Property law.